-Each processor-controller provides three data channels (operating at speeds up to 500,000 words per second in burst mode with the 2-microsecond main storage), three index registers, three interval timers, a powerful instruction set, indirect addressing, twelve levels of interrupt, and a storage protection feature.
+Each processor-controller provides three data channels (operating at speeds up to 500,000 words per second in burst mode with the 2-microsecond main storage), three index registers, three interval timers, a powerful instruction set, indirect addressing, 12 levels of interrupt, and a storage protection feature.
 As many as 12 more data channels, a selector channel, and 12 additional levels of interrupt may be added as special features.
 The selector channel provides the facilities for attaching up to eight 2311 Disk Storage Drives.
 Through the use of shared files on the 2311's, the 1800 can exchange data with System/370 or another 1800.

-The 1800 system can have a variety of I/O devices for real-time process control and data processing.
+The 1800 system can have a variety of I/O devices for realtime process control and data processing.

-Real-time process I/O devices enable the 1800 system to accept either analog or digital input signals and provide analog or digital output signals for control or display purposes.
+Realtime process I/O devices enable the 1800 system to accept either analog or digital input signals and provide analog or digital output signals for control or display purposes.

 Data-processing I/O devices enable the 1800 system to perform the necessary data processing for data analysis, editing, and control purposes.
 These devices are also used to provide instructions for process and control room operators as well as reports for management review.

-The I/O devices available to the 1800 include: 1053 Printer Model 3 1054 Paper Tape Reader Model 2 1055 Paper Tape Punch Model 2 1442 Card Read Punch Models 6 and 7 1443 Printer Model 1 or 2 1627 Plotter Model 1 or 2 1810 Disk Storage 1816 Printer-Keyboard 2311 Disk Storage Drive with 2841 Storage Control 2401 Magnetic Tape Unit Models 1-3
+The I/O devices available to the 1800 include:

+1054 Paper Tape Reader Model 2

+1055 Paper Tape Punch Model 2

+1442 Card Read Punch Models 6 and 7

+1627 Plotter Model 1 or 2

+1810 Disk Storage

+1816 Printer-Keyboard

+2311 Disk Storage Drive with 2841 Storage Control

+2401 Magnetic Tape Unit Models 1-3